 Lastly, put some thought into your wardrobe.
 Video conferences can have a casual air about them, with participants joining in from home environments and often dressed down.
-We recommend that presenters dress up to add that little bit of extra professionalism.
-And please, wear pants.
-We'll know if you don't.
+We recommend that presenters this in common: participants are comfortable with the technology.
+The proliferation of video platforms, settings, and features can make it a challenge for participants to know the ins and outs of each technology-and that's putting aside the fact that some participants are not as skilled as others with technology in general.